🤝 DAIC partners withPawtato

 On-chain identity

-Stake with validators that have a verifiable on-chain identity.
+Prefer validators with a verifiable on-chain identity and consistent public information across explorers, websites, and community channels.
 This digital fingerprint gives you the ability to look back at a validator's history, evaluate their past performance, and build faith in their legitimacy.
-Validators who operate anonymously, therefore without a traceable identity, raise concerns about the trustworthiness.
+Anonymous validators are not automatically unsafe, but a lack of public information makes it harder to assess accountability, past performance, and incident response.

-A very important one would be the validator's website and communication channels.
+Check the validator’s website, documentation, and communication channels.
+A professional website with clear contact details, supported networks, team information, and incident updates makes due diligence easier.
 A nice, functional website is like a business storefront.
 It says much about how serious someone is in business, infrastructural preparedness, and security setup.
 Clear contact information contributes to readiness to serve its delegators and handle concerns of all kinds in time.

 Uptime and Reliability

-Beware that 100.00% uptime doesn't necessarily mean the validator is exceptional.
+Beware that a displayed 100.00% uptime does not automatically mean a validator is the best choice.
+Check the measurement period, missed blocks, recent incidents, infrastructure transparency, and whether the data source is reliable.
 As a matter of fact, more rigorous security measures introduce more latency, which means that more secure validators might miss a block more from time to time.

 Commission Rates